lankydan/corda-extendable-flows/corda-extendable-flows.md

 One of the handy features that Corda 4 provides is the ability to customise Flows from third-party CorDapps (or your own).
 This is done by two methods, extending or overriding.

-Extending would be the first choice between the two but it does require a bit more effort on the side of the CorDapp developer.
+Extending would be my first choice between the two but it does require a bit more effort on the side of the CorDapp developer.
 They must provide enough avenues for customisation without relinquishing control of the original functionality of their Flows.
-Not providing enough customisation might not deter other developers from using their CorDapp, but it could seem less attractive to others as they will feel less in control of their application.
-Actually extending a Flow does not require much work making it easier for developers to adopt and adapt external Flows.
+Providing to little customisation might not deter other developers from using their CorDapp.
+But, developers could become unhappy with the lack of control of their own application.
+It is a slippery slope to control original intent with routes for customisation.
+On the other hand, actually extending a Flow does not require much work, making it easier for developers to adopt and adapt external Flows.

 Overriding on the other hand requires no work for a CorDapp developer and instead everything is put onto the developer leveraging external Responder Flows.
 That is because the the existing Flow is pretty much being thrown away and the only reference back to the original implementation is the link to the Initiating Flow.

-By embracing both the extending and overriding of Flows CorDapp developers will be able to leverage external CorDapps while still providing enough customisation to fulfil all business requirements they might have.
+By embracing both the extending and overriding of Flows, CorDapp developers will be able to leverage external CorDapps while still providing enough customisation to fulfil all business requirements they might have.
 As time progresses, developers will drive the adoption of reusing existing CorDapps as they provide access to additional customisation, soon taking the same position as Open Source libraries that we all already leverage in any work we do.

 The code used in this post can be found on my [GitHub](https://github.com/lankydan/corda-extendable-flows).
 It contains the code for `CassandraSendMessageFlow` which sets up a connection to an external Cassandra database to save tracing style data.
 It also contains another module that sends HTTP requests as part of its extension of the base Flows.
-If you are still curious after reading this post, this repository might help satisfy you.
+If you are still curious after reading this post, this repository might help.

 If you enjoyed this post or found it helpful (or both) then please feel free to follow me on Twitter at [@LankyDanDev](https://twitter.com/LankyDanDev) and remember to share with anyone else who might find this useful!